perfsonar/perfsonar-tools-docker/README.md

 ## Notes:
 The perfSONAR hostname is assume to be the same is the base host.
-To use a different name/IP for the perfSONAR container, see: https://docs.docker.com/articles/networking/
+To use a different name/IP for the perfSONAR container, see: https://docs.docker.com/articles/networking/ It also assume the base host is running NTP.

 ## Firewalls:
 make sure the following ports are allowed by the base host: